xc-jp/purescript-protobuf/README.md

    ```

    The message data type will also include an `__unknown_fields` array field for
-   holding received fields which were not in the schema `.proto` file.
+   holding received fields which were not in the descriptor `.proto` file.
 We can
-   completely ignore this field if we want to.
+   completely ignore `__unknown_fields` if we want to.

 2. A message maker which constructs a message from a `Record`
    with some message fields